-Freeform Shuts Down Criticism Of Halle Bailey's 'Little Mermaid' Casting With Fierce Open Letter
+Freeform Perfectly Shut Down Criticism Of Halle Bailey's 'Little Mermaid' Casting

 While many were quick to celebrate Disney's decision to cast Chloe x Halle singer and Grown-ish actor Halle Bailey as the star of its live-action remake of The Little Mermaid, some had trouble wrapping their minds around the idea that a black woman could portray the fictional cartoon character.
 And although Disney hasn't weighed in on the matter directly, the Walt Disney Television-owned channel Freeform defended Bailey playing Ariel in The Little Mermaid over the weekend with a note directed towards "the Poor, Unfortunate Souls" who've taken issue with the movie's casting choice.